 On March 16, 2020, the President of the Philippines issued Proclamation No. 929 declaring a state of calamity throughout the Philippines due to COVID-19 which resulted to the imposition of an Enhanced Community Quarantine throughout Luzon starting midnight of March 16, 2020 until May 15, 2020.
-Province of Aklan is under various quarantine classifications up to present.
-As of to date, lifting of quarantine classifications is still uncertain.
+As of to date, Province of Aklan is under Alert Level 1 quarantine classification.